-Infant Classes (Foundation Stage, Year 1 and Year 2) must not exceed 30 children per teacher.
-Applications into reception year up to the pupil admission number (90) will always be accepted.
-Beyond this, applications for year groups which would cause infant class size of 30 to be exceeded will normally be refused.
-This includes where admission would cause the infant class size limit to be breached in the future.
+Infant Classes (Foundation Stage, Year 1 and Year 2) must not exceed 30 children per teacher and applications for year groups which would cause that number to be exceeded will normally be refused.
+That includes where admission would cause the infant class size limit to be breached in the future.